cloudflare/cloudflare-docs/content/logs/reference/logpush-api-configuration/filters.md

 The following table represents the comparison operators that are supported and example values.
 Filters are added as escaped JSON strings formatted as `{\"key\":\"<field>\",\"operator\":\"<comparison_operator>\",\"value\":\"<value>\"}`.

-- Fields specify properties associated with an event.
+- Refer to the [Log fields](/logs/reference/log-fields/) page for a list of fields related to each dataset.

-- Comparison operators define how values must relate to actual request data for an expression to return true.
+- Comparison operators define how values must relate to fields in the log line for an expression to return true.

 - Values represent the data associated with fields.
-When evaluating a rule, Cloudflare compares these values with the actual data obtained from the request.

-Filters can be connected using `AND`, `OR` logical operators.
+- Filters can be connected using `AND`, `OR` logical operators.

 {{<table-wrap style="width:100%">}}